Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 ```

-create the repo for the frontend ECR:
+Create the repo for the frontend ECR:

 ```
 aws ecr create-repository \